 Previously, Mr. Mims served as a naval officer onboard the USS SENTRY MCM-3 and the USS JOHN PAUL JONES DDG-53 guided missile destroyer enforcing UN sanctions against Iraq and taking part in the initial strikes into Afghanistan during OPERATION ENDURING FREEDOM.

 Mr. Mims holds a BS in Economics from the US Naval Academy and an MBA from the Kelley School of Business at Indiana University.
 Mr. Mims is a licensed California Real Estate Broker and holds his FINRA Series 7, 24, and 63 licenses.

 Member – Operating Committee

 Mr. McConkey is the President and a Partner at Academy, responsible for overall leadership and overseeing daily operations, as well as business development and equities.
-Following careers in the military and the National Football League, Mr. McConkey embarked on a financial services career that has spanned over two decades.
+Following careers in the military and the National Football League, Mr. McConkey embarked on a financial services career that has spanned over three decades.
 He has experience in the fields of asset management, trading, alternative investment strategies, and investment banking.
 He has worked for firms such as Wells Fargo Bank, Deutsche Bank, and BNP Paribas.
 Mr. McConkey played six years in the NFL following his military service and is best remembered for his touchdown catch in Super Bowl XXI for the New York Giants.
 He also played for the Green Bay Packers, Arizona Cardinals, and San Diego Chargers.
 In addition, he was a broadcaster for the New York Giants, CBS Sports, and FOX NY, where he won two New York Sports Emmys for his work on “Giants Today.”

 Mr. McConkey holds a B.S. in Engineering from the US Naval Academy and FINRA Series 7, 24, 63, 65 and 55 licenses.